ni/nimi-python/docs/niswitch/class.rst

     .. py:attribute:: num_of_columns

         This property returns the number of channels on the column of a matrix or  scanner.
 If the switch device is a scanner, this value is the number of  input channels.
-        The :py:data:`niswitch.Session.wire_mode` property affects the number of available  columns.
+        The :py:attr:`niswitch.Session.wire_mode` property affects the number of available  columns.
 For example, if your device has 8 input lines and you use the  four-wire mode, then the number of columns you have available is 2.

         The following table lists the characteristics of this property.